AlexPolGit/nifty-anilist/README.md

 2. In-memory (lost when you restart your program): `IN_MEMORY`

 #### Using Auth
-In order to get an auth token for the first time, you can use the `sign_in_if_no_global()` function from [auth.py](./nifty_anilist/auth.py).
+In order to get an auth token for the first time, you have 2 options:
+1. Use the `sign_in_if_no_global()` function from [auth.py](./nifty_anilist/auth.py).
 After the first time, these details will be stored locally and added to your Anilist requests automatically.
+2. If you already have an auth token from some other process, you can "sign in" with the `sign_in_with_token()` function from [auth.py](./nifty_anilist/auth.py).
+By default this function will set the user of this token as the global one, but this can be disabled with the `set_global` parameter.

-**Note:** The sign-in function currently opens an instance of Google Chrome to the Anilist login page, from which your auth code will be automatically extracted.
-There will be more ways to do sign-in later.
+**Note:** The sign-in function will open an instance of the browser defined by `ANILIST_AUTH_CODE_BROWSER` to the Anilist login page, from which your auth code will be automatically extracted.
+Chrome is the default.

 There are two ways that auth headers can be added to your requests:
 1. Using a global user ID stored in the `.env` file: The ID is stored as `ANILIST_CURRENT_USER`.
 This is the user ID that will be used to retrieve the token from the storage method(s) above.
 When making requests with the client's `anilist_request()`, you can ignore the optional `user_id` parameter to use this approach.
 Example: